theory/justatheory/content/post/markup/plain-text-figures/index.md

 I'd prefer a nicer syntax for embedded images and figures, but alas, Markdown hasn't one.

-Fortunately, the `copy.text` output needn't be valid Markdown.
+Fortunately, the `.text` output needn't be valid Markdown.
 It's a plain text output intended for reading, not for parsing into HTML.
 This frees me to make figures and images appear however I like.